 The Bloom Group responds to the most urgent needs of Vancouver’s Downtown Eastside.
 We embrace transformative solutions for resolving pressing and complex challenges.
 We fill the gaps in areas that are critical to building a resilient community.

-Since 1961, The Bloom Group has led many of our community’s most progressive social services to reduce homelessness, provide end-of-life care for individuals with mental health challenges and addictions, ensure women-led families in crisis can stay together as they rebuild their lives, and much more.
+Since 1961, The Bloom Group has led many of our community’s most progressive social services to reduce homelessness, provide end-of-life care for individuals with mental health challenges and addictions, ensure women-led families in crisis can stay together as they rebuild their lives, provide financial management for at-risk seniors, and much more.
 Our ‘low-barrier’ services are inclusive and available to all individuals in need, regardless of their circumstances, and without conditions.
-Our broad and positive impact is a reflection of our staff’s hard work and dedication.

 We must find solutions to end poverty and homelessness.
 Our services meet the immediate needs of individuals, while systematically building a foundation that strengthens community sustainability.
 We put ideas into practice, implementing innovative, yet practical and scalable initiatives that redefine possibilities and catalyze long-lasting change.
 We collaborate with a wide circle of partners to share expertise and resources and affect broad change that would not be possible in isolation.